a-bonus/a-bonus.github.io/m3-lecture.md

    - Your groups have different amounts of variability
    - This might indicate that the treatment affects not just the mean, but also the spread
+   - Welch's t-test is more conservative and provides accurate results even with unequal variances

 4. **Report appropriately:** Mention that you used Welch's t-test due to unequal variances

+> **📝 Note:** Welch's t-test adjusts both the standard error calculation and the degrees of freedom to account for unequal variances.
+This makes it robust to violations of the homogeneity of variance assumption.
+The adjusted degrees of freedom are usually non-integer values (e.g., df = 41.2).

 ### Example: Reading SPSS Output